View Catherine Hutchinson's Obituary on coloradoan.com and share memories

 Serving others, especially when they needed it most, was important to Cathy.
 From fostering children estranged from their parents, to creating sketches from victim descriptions which led to criminals being identified and caught, to coaching her children's sports teams when no coach stepped forward, Cathy personified loving our neighbors as ourselves.

 Using her hands and mind together creatively, Cathy could make nearly anything beautiful and useful.
 She was an expert seamstress, amazing cook, and talented artist.
 She sewed many of the family's clothes, arranged her own flowers, rarely made the same meal twice in a month, and her dinner rolls and lemon meringue pies were legendary.
+Her interests even included amateur radio (her call was WNØVRF).
 In Washington DC, she started an art school with a friend, teaching children of all ages.
 In a juried Art Show at the Broadmoor in Colorado Springs in the 1990s, one of her paintings sold for $1,000.
 Her beautiful drawings and paintings—mostly of birds, animals, and flowers—live on in the homes of many people she cared about.

 Cathy lived a life full of faith.
 She and Doug were strong members of Anglican churches in Colorado Springs and Fort Collins-Loveland.
 Recently Cathy was a charter member of the local Order of the Daughters of the Holy Cross.